 UK Companies House will only issue a Certificate of Good Standing if the company’s annual return and accounts are filed up to date.

 Your company requires a registered agent in the country, where it was registered.

-We provide a comprehensive registered agent services for our clients, using our experience to ensure you are aware of legal requirements that can impact your company.
+We provide a comprehensive registered agent services for our clients, to ensure you are aware of the legal requirements that can impact your company.

 Our registered office service ensures your company meets annual filing deadlines and pays government licence fees on time, late filing will your company's Good Standing status and incurs penalty charges from the Registry.

 Our Registered Agent Service includes:

 Our Registered Agent service provides expert management of important business communications from the registry and includes our managed annual report filing service, to ensure documents are filed on time.
-Please complete our enquiry form and we will verify details and get back to you with the options.
+Please complete our enquiry form and we will get back to you with the options.
 We will then get a resolution drawn up, signed by yourselves and filed with the registry to make ourselves the registered agent for your company.

 If your company is not in Good Standing, we can get the company restored and back into Good Standing.
 To do this we have to get a resolution drawn up to become the registered agent of your company.